jeremyschulman/netcfgbu/README.md

 **THIS IS A WORK IN PROGRESS**

-As a network engineer I need to backup my network configuration files, and I would like a tool to automate this process.
+As a network engineer I need to backup my network configuration files into a version control system, and I would like a tool to automate this process.

     (*) I will have multi-vendor environment, and I will need to handle all different types of device SSH connections.
 Some of the devices will